The title must have caught your attention by now.

 In a good gaming environment, one will work towards a real life skill/knowledge goal.
 Based on the responses to the gaming stimulus various consequences or outcomes can be seen.
 In this risk-free setting the learners are encouraged to make mistakes, and experiment with options.

 Check out the various types of games that can be made:

-As a result of learning in a game based environment one feels enthusiastic about trying same scenarios in real life, and thus the shift from the simulated environment to real one becomes natural next step.
+As a result of learning in a game based environment one feels enthusiastic about trying same scenarios in real life.
+Thus the shift from the simulated environment to real one becomes natural next step.

-Fortunately, for many years, video-games have been produced for learning and development, which have been successfully applied to a interesting range of learning needs in sales, finance, manufacturing, banking.
-It is also applicable in retail, insurance, hospitality and healthcare.
+Fortunately, for many years, video-games have been produced for learning and development They have been successfully applied to an interesting range of learning needs in sales, finance, manufacturing, banking.
+It is also applicable in retail, insurance, hospitality, and healthcare.

-One such gaming solution known as Gamiflexer contains a library of attractive game-based quizzing templates that can be converted to games by a layer.
-The Gamiflexer houses all the features of a learning management system (LMS) and therefore easily shows graphic progress reports and tracking information which helps in management decision making to steer the learning activities of the organisation.
+One such gaming solution known as Gamiflexer.
+It contains a library of attractive game-based quizzing templates that can be converted to games by a layer.
+The Gamiflexer houses all the features of a learning management system (LMS).
+Therefore it easily shows graphic progress reports and tracking information.
+This helps in management decision making to steer the learning activities of the organisation.
 This can help the learners to engage through gaming.